InValid202/rr_robot/README.md

 Step to install:
-1. go into src file of your ROS workspace with this command:
+1. open terminal and go into src file of your ROS workspace with this command:

             cd {your catkin workspace}/src